 Are your inland transportation services currently running in Asia?

-All our inland transport services in Asia are operational and we are taking bookings and orders as normal, including cross-border transportation from Thailand.
+All our inland transport services in Asia are operational and we are taking bookings and orders as normal, with the exception of cross-border transportation to and from Thailand.

 What safety measures are in place at your terminals to protect staff?